-Admission to the Gardens is free of charge, as is parking while you are at the Gardens - but we welcome donations to help us support, maintain and run the Gardens for future visitors.
+Admission to the Gardens and parking at Highdown is free of charge, but we welcome donations to help us support, maintain and run the gardens for future visitors.

 If you would like to make a donation to help secure the future of the gardens, you can do so online using your debit or credit card using the link below:

 All donations are kept in a separate budget to be spent only within the Gardens.

 The balance of any donations is carried over into the budget for the following year.

 Our general maintenance budgets fund the yearly maintenance of the Gardens but with the additional funds from the donations we are able to purchase many new plants and bulbs for the collection and undertake special projects.

 We thought our visitors would be interested in seeing how part of the money donated has been spent.

 Over the last few years we have purchased and planted many new bulbs including:

 - Around the entrance and rose garden areas new Tulip plantings of 'Orange Emperor', 'Sweetheart' and 'Apeldoorn', also Allium giganteum.